joelgrus/data-science-from-scratch/code-python3/README.md

 ## binary mode for CSVs

-Binary mode for CSVs.
-In Python 2 you would open CSV files in binary mode to make sure you dealt properly with Windows line endings:
+In Python 2 it was best practice to open CSV files in binary mode to make sure you dealt properly with Windows line endings:

 ```
 f = open("some.csv", "rb")
 ```

-In Python 3 you open them in text mode and just specify the line ending types:
+In Python 3 that doesn't work for various reasons having to do with raw bytes and string encodings.
+Instead you need to open them in text mode and specify the line ending types:

 ```
 f = open("some.csv", 'r', encoding='utf8', newline='')